ituitis-akyildizer16/Krill/docs/privacy.md

 Cached model responses live in `~/.cache/krill/` and are TTL-managed.
 The cache stores *responses*, never full diffs, and purges expired entries on write.

+## The boundary

+The one case where prompts could leave the machine is misconfiguration: if you bind Ollama to `0.0.0.0` or a cloud endpoint, the model receives the prompts.
+Keep `ollama serve` on `127.0.0.1:11434`.

+## Plugins

+Python plugins run as subprocesses on your machine.
+They are arbitrary code — install only plugins you trust, from directories you control.